Apoorva7506/Unicode-Backend/README.md

 - Initialized class Rdata in models.py with required fields.
 - Made migrations.
 - Defined a function (dataget) in models.py that:
-	1. Used repuests module to get data from required api.
+	1. Used requests module to get data from required api.
 	2. Converted datestring to dateobject.
 	3. Created and returned a list of dictionaries having only the specified data.(l)